NiallEHunt/NiallEHunt.github.io/content/_index.md

 template = "homepage.html"
 +++

 I'm Niall, a software engineer from Dublin.
 Welcome to my website!
-Here, you can learn a bit more about me and what catches my interest.
+Here, you can learn a bit more about me and whatever currently catches my interest.

 I share articles and blogs that I find interesting in the [links](/links) section.
 These are mostly about software engineering and technology, but you might also find some posts about my other random interests.